 The wild, untouched flora and fauna of the island are unlike anything you’ve seen.
 This is, indeed, where the wild things are.

-The Cloister on Sea Island first opened in 1928, opening a door to grandeur and tradition that has been enticing families for more than 87 years.
+The Cloister on Sea Island first opened in 1928, opening a door to grandeur and tradition that has been enticing families for nearly 100 years.
 Nestled alongside St. Simons Island, Sea Island boasts a Five-Star experience parallel to none.

 Many notable politicians, dignitaries and A-list celebrities have been known to grace the island.
 There are several commemorative live oak trees planted by former U.S. Presidents and foreign dignitaries along the main drive.
 Think Coolidge, Eisenhower, Margaret Thatcher, Tony Blair and the like.
 What’s more, Sea Island was host to the G8 Summit in 2004, welcoming nearly a dozen of the biggest names in foreign and domestic politics.